Guest Author | Jan 25, 2023 | 0

 “When SARS-CoV-2 Community Transmission levels are not high, healthcare facilities could choose not to require universal source control.” [emphasis added]

 Community transmission levels can be checked by county here.
-Please make sure that “Community Transmission” has been selected when viewing your county’s level.
+Please ensure that “Community Transmission” is selected when viewing your county’s level.
+For example, as of October 16, 2022, 33 Illinois counties are still at a “High” Community Transmission level.

 Healthcare Employee Testing Requirements